artbrock/artbrock.com/_posts/2017-01-26-future-governance-is-not-goverments.md

 This governance is not the same as a government.
 Government as we know it is a blunt instrument designed to enforce the will of the many over the few (although at this point it enforces the will of few on the many) It is a monolithic bureaucracy.
 And frankly, it isn't very good at governance, at least not as defined in the first paragraph.

 ## The Nature of Change
 Notice that governance includes both conserving continuity and making progress.
-In all living systems is this tension between being conservative and progressive.
+All living systems have this tension between being conservative and progressive.

 **Progressive:** Adapt or die -- change is required.
 A system which cannot adapt to changing circumstances, will get steam-rolled by them.
 Furthermore, we want more than just adapting to survive, but evolving to improve and thrive.
 We want to move toward goals, and higher quality of life.
 And we want to be able perceive and avoid dangers, and respond deftly when confronted by them.

 **Conservative:** Maintain integrity or fly apart.
 What makes a system work is the pattern of self-regulation it has established: feedback loops, dynamic balances, flows which nourish all the parts of whole, so the whole can function.
 Disruption of these integrity of these patterns brings death even more quickly than a failure to evolve.

 ## False Enemies
 Globally, politics polarizes around that tension: conservative vs. progressive.
 This is a false choice.
 Both are mandatory.
 It doesn't matter whether we like it or not.
-When the world around you changing, and that change is accelerating, the question is never whether to change or stay the same.
+When the world around you is changing, and that change is accelerating, the question is never whether to change or stay the same.

 The questions we must confront are:
  - What changes are vital? (to survival and goals)